D-Cru/Macroconf/README.md

 If you want to reproduce the analysis results yourself, you can clone the full repository.
 Due to the large size of the MD trajectories (~TBs), the repository does not contain the MD trajectories.
 However, the github repository contains shortened versions of the trajectories that can be used to test the workflows.
 The exact figures in the notebooks will not be reproduced, but the general trends should be the same.

-Pre-requisites are the same as in step 2:
+Pre-requisites are the same as in step 2

-   * Git (any modern version should do)
-   * Conda to install required software dependencies
-   * Amber18 to run the MD simulations (requires a license).
-   * OpenEye toolkits and OpenEye Omega if you want to use the cheminformatics conformer generators (requires a license).

 * Start by cloning the full repository